VisionaryAppDev/design-pattern/readme.md

 In Spring, the Proxy pattern is often used to implement AOP (Aspect-Oriented Programming), where a proxy is used to intercept method calls and apply additional behavior such as logging, caching, or transaction management.
 Spring also provides support for creating dynamic proxies using either JDK or CGLIB, allowing for flexible and efficient implementation of proxies.

+#### Usecase
+Imagine you are the CEO of a big company and you have a personal assistant who manages all of your scheduling and meetings.
+Your assistant is the Proxy in this scenario, as they act as an intermediary between you and the people you are meeting with.When someone wants to schedule a meeting with you, they go through your assistant, who checks your availability and schedules the meeting accordingly.
+Similarly, when you attend a meeting, your assistant will be present to take notes and make sure everything goes smoothly.
+In this case, your personal assistant is acting as a proxy, representing you and your schedule to the outside world.
+This allows you to focus on your work without being constantly interrupted by meeting requests and scheduling details.

 ![img](resources/proxy-1.png)

+#### Example
 Suppose you have a web application that accesses a remote API to fetch data.
 However, the remote API has a limit on the number of requests that can be made in a certain time period.
 To avoid exceeding this limit, you can use a proxy pattern to cache the results of previous requests and serve them from the cache when the same request is made again within a certain time period.
 ```
 public interface RemoteApi {